 But what does this information mean and what can you do with it?
 We are going to explain 7 events below!

 If you have a webshop, you’ll notice the most popular event category is probably “Product tabs”.
 These are clicks on tabs on your product page.
 But “Product tabs” is a bit generic.
 So click on “Event label” so that you can see exactly which tabs have been clicked:

 You can now see exactly which tabs have been viewed.
 It’s useful to know how many visitors looked at the tab called “Showroom” or “Store”.
 That is an indication webshop visitors have the intention to visit your garden centre.

-You can create tabs yourself via the CMS and all tabs are measured automatically.
+You can create tabs yourself via the Garden Connect Platform and all tabs are measured automatically.